You cannot copy content of this website, your IP is being recorded

 • E. coli bacteria – This is most often found in undercooked meat or contaminated vegetables.

-Salmonella bacteria – Is usually associated with raw or undercooked chicken and eggs, pork and beef, spoiled or past due milk and dairy products, and produce.
+• Salmonella bacteria are usually associated with raw or undercooked chicken and eggs, pork and beef, spoiled or past due milk and dairy products, and produce.

-Listeria bacteria – Can be very dangerous to infants, pregnant women, or anyone that is immunocompromised.
+• Listeria bacteria – Can be very dangerous to infants, pregnant women, or anyone who is immunocompromised.
 Usually found on uncooked or undercooked meat and vegetables, and some processed foods like deli meat.

-Campylobacter – Another bacteria commonly found on poultry and poultry products.
+• Campylobacter – Another bacterium commonly found on poultry and poultry products.
 Campylobacter is very frequently seen as causing food poisoning in the US and Europe.

 What are the symptoms of food poisoning?